inolen/gremlin-node/README.md

 ## Introduction

 Gremlin-node is a javascript wrapper around the Gremlin API.
 The node-java module provides the bridge between node and Java, allowing gremlin-node to access java classes and methods.
 Node.JS adopts a non-blocking I/O model, which means function calls are asynchronous.
-Node-java remains true to this model and requires that calls to Java methods are also asynchronous and therefore require a callback.
+Node-java remains true to this model and requires that calls to Java are also asynchronous and therefore require a callback.
 See the example below, the ``add`` method has a node style callback.

 ```javascript
 var list = new ArrayList();